asadahmadibm/rira_question/README.md

      1- Use Repository Pattern
      2- FluentValidation
      3- Midllware for Integrate error handling
-     4- use serilog & log for any operation
-     5- use customize status code
+     4- use serilog & log for any operation in logs\log-{datetime}.txt 5- use customize status code
-     6- sqllite for simple database
-     7- use client for test services
+     6- sqllite for simple database in data\person.db 7- use client for test services